hugoferreira/golf-during-covid/README.md

 ## Can I challenge you guys?

 Why not?...
 Just submit a Pull Request.
-We have a one problem per week rule now, after the untoward weekend of April 18th.
+We have a one—problem-per—week rule now, after the untoward weekend of April 18th.